 - 0.5 tsp paprika

-Add about a fifth of the milk to the pan, whisk well and it will become incorporated with the roux.
+- Add about a fifth of the milk to the pan, whisk well and it will become incorporated with the roux, and thicken up.

-Continue, adding the milk in about 4 more lots, and whisking after each addition.
+- Continue, adding the milk in about 3 more lots, and whisking after each addition and allowing it to thicken.

-Set the pan to cook gently for around ten minutes, it should be at a simmer.
+- Set the pan to cook gently for around five minutes, it should be at a simmer.
 Stir occasionally.
-About two minutes from the end the sauce will thicken, make sure you stir it well and whisk during this time.
+Around the end of the cooking time, the sauce will thicken, make sure you stir it well and whisk during this time.

-Once thickened your sauce is ready to use.
+- Once thickened your white sauce is ready to use.
 Note it will get very thick, and you want it to get very thick before adding it into the slow cooker.

-Pour on the cheese sauce, and add the cold water.
+- Pour on the white sauce, and add the cold water.

-Add the herbs and spices, and season well with salt and pepper.
-Taste the sauce and make sure it is seasoned to your taste.
+- Add the herbs and spices, stir well and season well with salt and pepper.
+Taste the sauce and make sure it is seasoned/flavoured to your taste.